 - A budget/plan for transporting, housing, and feeding a faculty member for the duration of the distant shoot.

 - A plan for transporting, parking, and securing school vehicles and equipment during the distant shoot.

 - A back-up plan if the camera or other essential equipment goes down.

 - A schedule showing key deadlines for locking locations, securing accommodations, and any other critical plans.
 Permission for shooting at a distant location will be revoked if these deadlines are not hit, and the production will need to shoot locally.

 - A local back-up plan, in case permission is not granted and/or the distant location falls through.

 The request to shoot at a distant location should be made as early as possible in the development/pre-production process, and no later than two weeks before the first day of production on the show.
-Approval must be received from the people:
+Approval must then be received from the following people, in this order: